Jonny Reid

-Jonathan Ross Reid, more commonly known as Jonny Reid, (born 18 October 1983 in Auckland) is a New Zealand racing driver.
+Jonathan Ross "Jonny" Reid (born 18 October 1983 in Auckland) is a New Zealand racing driver.

 Career

 Early career

 Reid started his career in karting at the age of eight.
 In 1996, Reid won his first title, the New Zealand North Island Championship in the rookie class.
 In 1997, he went on to win the North Island Championship in the Junior Class.
 In 1998, he won the North Island Championship again, this time in the Junior Intercontinental Class.
 In 1999, Reid won his first New Zealand Championship in Junior Stock which was preceded by wins in the Pro series.

 In 2002, Reid won the New Zealand Formula Ford Festival for the second year in a row, the New Zealand Championship and the New Zealand Grand Prix.
 In 2003, Reid was awarded Motorsport New Zealand's Steel Memorial Trophy, given annually to an under-21 New Zealand racing driver who "displays dedication, skill and a level of professionalism in their driving aiming to progress to the upper echelons of the sport".

 Reid drove for Graham Watson's Ralt Australia team in the 2003 Australian Drivers' Championship.
 He achieved second in the championship, amassing four pole positions, five race wins and three round victories.
 Reid finished the season with pole position and wins in both races in Round 6 at Eastern Creek.